101death/courtcam/README.md

    - Yellow: People on other court areas (lines, transitions)
    - Red: People completely outside the court
 5. Each detection shows the confidence score and specific location
+6. The summary output includes the number of courts detected and people's positions

+## Output Summary

+The summary output will show:
+- Number of tennis courts detected
+- Total number of people detected
+- Count of people on green court areas
+- Count of people on blue court areas
+- Count of people on other court areas (lines, transitions)
+- Count of people off the court completely

 ## Troubleshooting